 No big difference can be seen but the first thing you will want to do is use our app.

-Regardless of whether you’re authenticating Zebras or any other colourway of a Yeezy sneaker, the guides are there.
+Regardless of whether you’re authenticating Zebras or any other colourway of a Yeezy sneaker, many guides are there.

 Use the button we’ve highlighted in the picture below.
 After that, point the camera to the barcode.